RevenueHunt

 Question type selection is upstream of every downstream quiz mechanic.
 The right question types make tag-based segmentation precise, the recommendations confident, and the email follow-up personalised.
 The wrong question types (or too many of any one type) compound friction at every step.

 For the foundations of a high-converting quiz, see how to build a successful product recommendation quiz.
-For the mistakes that erode quiz conversion, see quiz creation mistakes that hurt your ecommerce sales.
+For the mistakes that erode quiz conversion, see product quiz mistakes ranked by industry data.
 For the customer-tag layer that makes question answers into Klaviyo segments, see how to use customer tags in product quizzes.
 For the discount, video and consent layers, see product quiz discounts, video quizzes and product quiz marketing consent.
+For the underlying recommendation engine choices that match question types to outcomes, see voting, scoring or fixed: 6 product quiz recommendation systems compared.
+For the specifics of scoring and personality-type quizzes, see scoring and personality-type quiz setup on RevenueHunt.

 Install RevenueHunt: Recommender Quiz for Shopify and start building your first quiz today.
 Free plan available.